sandibasagic/dream-day/README.md

  * RGB 0, 0, 0, - This colour will be used on the line up section as backround.
  * #fff - This colour will be used as a text color in contact form.

+ ### Structure
+ I will be building my website with a mobile first mindset using the 320px as the smallest screen size for styling to look good on.
+Mobile first aproach is also used, as its expected that most users will visit the site through mobile device.

 # UX